Meta Vaux Warrick Fuller, 1877 – 1968

 Meta Vaux Warrick Fuller, "John the Baptist," ca. 1899, paint on plaster.
 National Museum of African American History & Culture.

-Fuller remained undaunted and determined, striking out on her own to build a network of friends and mentors.
-Her challenging start at the Girls' Art Club was later offset by rewarding experiences in various académies.
+Her challenging start at the Girls' Art Club was additionally offset by rewarding experiences in various académies.
 Initially, Julia Acly introduced her to the American sculptor Augustus Saint-Gaudens, who advised her to begin with drawing lessons before moving on to sculpting, suggesting William-Adolphe Bouguereau or Raphaël Collin as potential instructors.
 Fuller chose to study in Collin's atelier, which was costly and ultimately disappointing.
 Encouraged by a friend, she later studied under the sculptor Jean-Antonin Carlès, also joining classes at the Académie Colarossi and studying drawing at the École des Beaux-Arts.
-Among her classmates was Paula Modersohn-Becker, who introduced her to Clara Westhoff Rilke, who, in turn, helped Fuller meet Auguste Rodin.
+Among her classmates was German painter Paula Becker (later Modersohn), who introduced her to her good friend sculptor and painter Clara Westhoff (later Rilke) who had come to Paris in 1900 to study with Auguste Rodin.
+Clara, in turn, helped Fuller meet Rodin.
 During her visit to Rodin’s Meudon studio in the summer of 1901, he immediately recognized her talent, saying, “My child, you are a born sculptor; you have a sense for form” (quoted in French in Kerr, 3).
 Rodin subsequently took her under his guidance (Leininger-Miller 9).

-Henry Ossawa Tanner, serving as a judge for the American Woman’s Art Association’s annual exhibition, encouraged Fuller to display one of her works at the 1902 show.
+It was only in 1902, just months before her departure from France, that Meta Vaux Warrick was invited to exhibit with the American Woman’s Art Association.
+By this point, Warrick had established a compelling presence within the Parisian art world and her work could no longer be overlooked by the American community.
+Even then, her inclusion was far from automatic.
+Her acceptance was mainly made possible through the presence of Henry Ossawa Tanner on the jury.
 In a poignant turn of events, her bust John the Baptist (c.
 1901) was displayed at the very Club that had once refused her lodging.
 The piece was also featured in the Herald Tribune’s Paris edition, which noted that Fuller had “the distinction of being the only sculptor represented” (Leininger-Miller 9).

 In 1907, she achieved another milestone as the first artist commissioned by the U.S. government to create a series of dioramas depicting the history of Black Americans (Lewis).
 These works were showcased at the Jamestown Tercentennial Exposition in Norfolk, Virginia, where she was awarded a gold medal for her contributions: